 Mount Vernon is a somewhat small city located in the state of Indiana.
 With a population of 6,502 people and four constituent neighborhoods, Mount Vernon is the 98th largest community in Indiana.

 Unlike some cities, Mount Vernon isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mount Vernon are a mix of both white- and blue-collar jobs.
-Overall, Mount Vernon is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Mount Vernon who work in office and administrative support (14.05%), management occupations (9.40%), and sales jobs (6.06%).
+Overall, Mount Vernon is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Mount Vernon who work in office and administrative support (13.15%), sales jobs (9.52%), and maintenance occupations (7.29%).

-In terms of college education, Mount Vernon is nearly on par with the US average for all cities of 21.84%: 19.83% of adults 25 and older in Mount Vernon have a bachelor's degree or advanced degree.
+The percentage of adults in Mount Vernon who are college-educated is close to the national average for all communities of 21.84%: 18.11% of the adults in Mount Vernon have a bachelor's degree or advanced degree.

-The per capita income in Mount Vernon in 2010 was $27,331, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $109,324 for a family of four.
+The per capita income in Mount Vernon in 2018 was $29,488, which is upper middle income relative to Indiana and the nation.
+This equates to an annual income of $117,952 for a family of four.
 However, Mount Vernon contains both very wealthy and poor people as well.

 The people who call Mount Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Vernon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mount Vernon include English, Irish, Dutch, and European.
+Important ancestries of people in Mount Vernon include German, English, Irish, French, and Italian.

 The most common language spoken in Mount Vernon is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Spanish.